hima12-awny/documentation-chat-agent/README.md

    - Stores vector indices locally for persistence

 3. **Query Process**:
-   - User questions are analyzed by the AI
+   - The AI analyzes user questions
    - If needed, a search query is generated to retrieve context
    - Relevant code snippets are fetched from the vector database
    - The AI formulates a response using the retrieved context